 Mr. Mori Hosseini was elected to the Embry-Riddle Board of Trustees in April 1999.
 Hosseini serves as Chairman of the Board of Trustees and is Chair of the Committee on Trustees, Executive, and the Facilities and Capital Planning committees.
 Hosseini is also a member of the Compensation committee.

-Hosseini founded ICI Homes in 1980.
-Consistently ranked by Builder Magazine among the nation's Top 100 homebuilders, ICI Homes has built thousands of homes in most major Florida markets including the counties of Volusia (corporate office headquarters), Flagler, St. Johns, Duval, Nassau, Seminole, Orange, Osceola, and Brevard.
-In addition to land development and homebuilding operations, Hosseini is involved in many other enterprises throughout Florida including a lumber company, a title insurance company, and a utility company.
+Mr. Hosseini founded ICI Homes in 1980.
+Consistently ranked by Builder Magazine among the nation’s Top 100 homebuilders, ICI Homes has built thousands of homes and created some of the largest master development communities in Florida, markets including the counties of Volusia (corporate office headquarters), Flagler, St. Johns, Duval, Nassau, Seminole, Orange, Osceola, and Brevard.
+In addition to master development and homebuilding operations, Hosseini is involved in many other enterprises throughout Florida including a lumber company and a title insurance company.

 Hosseini serves on several corporate, civic and public boards and associations.
 His affiliations include the following: